 Add the toasted spices to the pot followed by the deseeded chilies, and all the remaining consomé ingredients except the beef broth (chilies through thyme).
 Add 3 cups of beef broth.
 Bring to a simmer for 10-15 minutes, until the peppers are very soft, stirring occasionally.
+Discard the bay leaves.

 Transfer the mixture to a high powered blender (in batches if needed) and purée until smooth, leaving a corner of the blender open and covered with a paper towel so steam can escape and it doesn’t explode.
 If you don’t have a high-powered blender, then strain the chili sauce through a fine mesh strainer into a bowl, using rubber spatula to push the mixture through.
 The solids left behind are the spices so don’t toss them!
 You can wrap them in a cheese cloth or mash them and add them to the broth.

 Add the beef back to the Dutch oven followed by the chili sauce and 3 cups beef broth.

 Cover, bring to a simmer, then transfer to the preheated oven.
 Cook for about 3 hours or until the meat is fall apart tender.